The nonlinear estimates on quantum Besov spaces: Abstract

 \section{Abstract}

 The superposition operators have been widely studied in nonlinear analysis, which are essential for the well-posedness theory of nonlinear equations.
 In this paper, we investigate the boundedness estimates of superposition operators with non-smooth symbols on quantum Besov spaces, which significantly generalize McDonald's results \cite{McNLE} for infinitely differentiable symbols and have rich applications in the well-posedness theory of noncommutative PDEs.
+The ingredients in the proof involve a novel quantum chain rule and nonlinear interpolation.
 As a byproduct, we prove the equivalence of the two descriptions of quantum Besov spaces, resolving the conjecture proposed in \cite[Remark 3.16]{McNLE}.
-The new ingredients in the proof also involve quantum chain rule and nonlinear interpolation.